Resparing/vkdt/DOCUMENTATION/ImageView.md

 ### Requirements

 Almost all functions of the VKDT Image View require a valid VKDT Logical Device & VKDT Swapchain to be setup.
-Refer to the Logical Device & Swapchain Documentation on how to set those up.
+Refer to the Logical Device & Swapchain documentation on how to set those up.

 <br>